lokolab/njsfcgi/README.md

         </IfModule>
     </IfModule>

-Finally, execute commands via shell*:
+Fifth, execute commands via shell*:

     chmod 744 /path/to/wrapper/node4.fcgi
     chown someuser:someuser /path/to/wrapper/node4.fcgi

+Finally, restart the Apache HTTP Server.

 [*] Paths and username should be modified to the server.